maxxiimo/coding-design/chp1-information-architecting.md

 ![][Prototype]

-**The end result**: a well-defined user interface layout for my entire application.
+...a well-defined user interface layout for my entire application.

 TIP: As you prototype always have an eye on your bookmarked reference websites, and/or some of the [inspirational sites][Appendix 1] listed in the Appendices.

-**How are other people doing this?**

-Here are some examples of prototyping on paper that will answer this question and hopefully inspire you:
+NOTE: For more examples of prototyping on paper check out:

-- [UI & Wireframe Sketches for your Inspiration][Inspirational]
+- [UI & Wireframe Sketches for your Inspiration][Prototyping Examples]

 Wireframing
 -----------